-We have not yet recognized the full gain on the September 2002 asset sale to Medtronic, and will not do so until we successfully transfer the technology and know how, including training, related to the manufacture of the craniomaxillofacial product line, which we expect to occur in 2003.
-However, we have recognized approximately \$646,000 related to the sale of CMF product to Medtronic under our backup supply arrangement, which provides for sales of the CMF product to Medtronic at cost.
-Discounts from previously agreed price have been recorded as a reduction to the deferred gain.
-We are including \$9,216,000 of "Deferred gain on sale of assets, related party" on our balance sheet.
+We have not yet recognized the full gain on the September 2002 asset sale to Medtronic, and will not do so until we successfully transfer the technology and know how, including training, related to the manufacture of the craniomaxillofacial product line, which we expect to occur in the fourth quarter of 2003 or the first quarter of 2004.
+However, we have recognized approximately \$1,053,000 of the gain as revenue related to the sale of CMF product to Medtronic under our backup supply arrangement, which provides for sales of CMF products to Medtronic at cost.
+Discounts from the previously agreed price have been recorded as a reduction to the deferred gain.
+We have recorded \$8,798,000 of unamortized "Deferred gain on sale of assets, related party" on our balance sheet at June 30, 2003.